-Qualcomm Technologies has announced that it is ready to implement its next-generation operating system which is called Android P on selected Snapdragon mobile platforms.
-For the development of its new operating system Qualcomm, which is a subsidiary of Qualcomm Incorporated, has collaborated with Google.
-The chipmaker had early access to Android P which proved to be a big advantage to them.
+Qualcomm Technologies has announced that it is ready to implement its next-generation operating system, which is called Android P, on selected Snapdragon mobile platforms.
+Qualcomm, a subsidiary of Qualcomm Incorporated, has collaborated with Google to develop its new operating system.
+The chipmaker had early access to Android P, which proved to be a big advantage for them.

-Taking full advantage of their situation, Qualcomm Technologies had optimized its software on Snapdragon 845, 660 and 636 mobile platforms to make sure that the OEMs upgrade just in time or in accordance to the Android P at the time of launch.
+Taking full advantage of their situation, Qualcomm Technologies optimized its software on Snapdragon 845, 660, and 636 mobile platforms to ensure that the OEMs upgraded just in time or per the Android P at the time of launch.

-Qualcomm Technologies holds a prominent position when it comes to mobile phones and of course, their range in producing mobile phones is huge.
-This helped Google to improve the speed of its OS upgrade cycle and it also enabled OEMs to bring their latest software enhancements to consumers faster than previous Android OS releases.
+Qualcomm Technologies holds a prominent position when it comes to mobile phones, and of course, their range in producing mobile phones is huge.
+This helped Google improve the speed of its OS upgrade cycle and enabled OEMs to bring their latest software enhancements to consumers faster than previous Android OS releases.